-Business Attire Days (Professional Workplace Style)
+Business Attire Days

-Several days during the year are designated as "Business Attire Days."
-On these days, the students are required to dress in clothing appropriate for a professional workplace:
+On "Business Attire Days," the students are required to dress in clothing appropriate for a professional workplace as outlined below:

-Dress slacks with a belt and a collared, buttoned shirt (ties are optional) or a dress, skirt, or dress slacks and a blouse or sweater.
-No sweatshirts.
+Dress slacks with a belt and a collared, tucked-in buttoned shirt, or a professional dress, professional jumpsuit, skirt, dress slacks, a blouse or sweater.
+Ties are optional.
+Cocktail dresses, denim skirts, short-sleeved collared shirts, and sweatshirts are not professional attire.